Want to get married in the City of Boston? Here’s what to do:

 Go to City Hall

-To apply for a marriage license, couples must apply together and in person, and you can make an appointment.
+To apply for a marriage license, couples must apply together and in person, and you need to make an appointment.
 Use our online booking application to select a day and time for your appointment.
 Please be aware that an appointment slot has not been reserved until you hit submit.PLEASE NOTE:

 - You will receive an email confirmation once you book an appointment.
 The information will include a link so you can fill out your "PRE-INTENTION" form.
 Then, when you come in person, it will only take you minutes to review, edit, and sign your paperwork.